-The "Godfather" of AI’s Dire Warning… And How You Can Prepare NOW
+The "Godfather" of AI’s Dire Warning… and How You Can Prepare NOW

 To learn more about how you can profit from the Real AI Boom and gain access to my six next-gen AI recommendations, watch my special briefing here.

-But you’ll need to act fast, because this briefing will only be available for a few more days.
+But you’ll need to act fast, because this broadcast will only be available for a few more days.

 Louis Navellier

-Note: Editor’s Note: My InvestorPlace colleague Louis Navellier believes a “reset” in the market will present new investment opportunities… and this resent is coming soon.